mapbox/mapbox-java/docbox/content/2.0.0/getting_started.md

 ## Access tokens

-If you plan to use any of our APIs such as directions, geocoding, navigation, etc. you'll need to have a Mapbox Access token which you'll pass in as a parameter.
+If you plan to use any of our APIs such as directions, geocoding, navigation, etc. you'll need to have a Mapbox access token which you'll pass in as a parameter.
 An access token isn't needed if you plan to use Mapbox Java only for GeoJSON parsing, or Turf calculations.
-To learn more about Access tokens, read [this document](https://www.mapbox.com/help/create-api-access-token/).
+To learn more about access tokens, read [this document](https://www.mapbox.com/help/create-api-access-token/).

 ## Installation
 To start developing your application using Mapbox Java, you'll need to first determine which installation method works best for you.
 The SDK is fully compatible with Android using Gradle and most of the project (besides the Android dependent modules) can also be included in a generic Java project using either Gradle or Maven.
 All dependencies given below can be found on MavenCentral.